jupyterhub/jupyterhub/docs/source/contributing/docs.rst

       python3 -m pip install -r docs/requirements.txt

 #.
 Build the html version of the docs.
 This is the most commonly used
-   output format, so verifying it renders as you should is usually good enough.
+   output format, so verifying it renders correctly is usually good enough.

    .. code-block:: bash